From engineer to farmer in the 4.0 era

 Not stopping at the cultivation stage, Mr. Cong also built a closed consumption chain.
 He started bringing clean pennywort products to consumers through a juice shop located on Dinh Tien Hoang Street, Phu Ly City.

-This is not only a point of sale, but also the first link in the chain of agricultural product consumption in a direct, transparent and product-related way.
+This is not only a point of sale, but also the first link in the chain of agricultural product consumption in a direct, transparent and product-related direction.
 With positive signals from the market, recently, he continued to open a new facility right in the center of Tan Thanh town (Thanh Liem), expanding the scale of service, and at the same time gradually building a brand of pennywort juice associated with clean farming and on-site processing.
 Each glass of juice is the result of clean farming, fresh processing, and no flavoring.

-Currently, on the market, pennywort is sold at prices ranging from 25,000 - 30,000 VND/kg depending on the type.
+Currently, in the market, pennywort is sold at prices ranging from 25,000 - 30,000 VND/kg depending on the type.
 For regular pennywort juice, the price per glass ranges from 15,000 - 20,000 VND.

 Currently, the couple is actively building sales channels through social networks, bringing products to a wide range of consumers, especially customers interested in health and clean food.
 Thanks to that, the model not only increases family income, but also creates jobs for local workers with stable income.

-From pennywort, a new vision is opened.
+From gotu kola plant, new vision is opened

 The story of Mr. Cao Thanh Cong does not stop at pennywort, but is also a clear "slice" of a trend: when young people know how to find their way, the countryside is no longer a place to "retreat", but a starting point for models of living - working - producing with full autonomy.